 - List of figures with captions

 Author(s): All persons who have a reasonable claim to authorship must be named in the manuscript as co-authors; the corresponding author must be authorized by all co-authors to act as an agent on their behalf in all matters pertaining to publication of the manuscript, and the order of names should be agreed by all authors.

 Abstract: This should consist of 250 to 300 words of text and should describe the topics covered by the paper and the main thrust of discussion.
-The abstract will appear with a translation into German and should not be the same as an introduction.
+The abstract should not be the same as an introduction.

 Keywords: Each contribution should have 5 to 10 keywords.